Krish01agrawal/LifafaV0/README.md

 - 🏪 Merchant recognition improvements
 - 🌍 Multi-language support

+## 🤝 Contributing

+We welcome contributions!
+Please see our contributing guidelines:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- OpenAI for GPT-4 API
+- Mem0 for memory services
+- FastAPI for the excellent web framework
+- MongoDB for the database
+- Google for Gmail API

 ---

 ## 🎉 Ready to Start?

 ### Quick 3-Step Setup:
 1. **Configure**: Copy `.env` and add your API keys
-2. **Deploy**: `docker build -t gmail-intelligence . && docker run -p 8000:8000 --env-file .env gmail-intelligence`
+2. **Deploy**: `docker build -t lifafa-v0 . && docker run -p 8000:8000 --env-file .env lifafa-v0`
 3. **Access**: Open `http://localhost:8000/docs` and start exploring!

 ### Need Help?